New Years Day Special – The 6 key tips to turn your failures from 2019 into success for 2020

 Ask yourself what you have to do to become the name people think of for your area of expertise.
 This exercise will help you create the list of targets that will make your stretch goals a reality.

-Just because something didn’t work in the past doesn’t mean you should minimize your goals.
+Just because something didn’t work in the past doesn’t mean you should minimise your goals.
 It means that your actions were either wrong or not at massive, 10X levels.

 2. Don’t get lost in the details